 We can help.

 We offer valuable tools and resources to help throughout the process including:

 Short informative videos for patients to help prepare them for a conversation with you about their care.
-The two short video series available online in Patients&Family [link] will help your patients and their loved ones become more familiar with end of life care.
+These short video series will help your patients and their loved ones become more familiar with end of life care:

 The 4-Step iCare Plan that helps you engage your patients in a conversation about challenging medical decisions.
 It requires participation from both you and your patient/family decision maker.